HappyZombies/HappyZombies.github.io/src/posts/blogs/custom-node-js-errors.md

 ```
 These errors apply to everything that will be sent via our API and will also include any HTTP error status codes.

-You can also get extra fancy and make consistent HTTP errors classes depending on the type of HTTP error you will be sending.
+You can also get extra fancy and make consistent HTTP error classes depending on the type of HTTP error you will be sending.

 ```js
 class NotFoundError extends ApiError {